Ass Juice Part 1 - The Anatomy & Biology Of Ass Juice

 The inner part of the rectum presents 2 types of mucosalfolds- temporary and long-lasting.

-The Five Layers of the rectal wall
+The Five Layers of the Rectal Wall

 The rectal wall consists of five distinct layers, namely